routsiddharth/routsiddharth/README.md

+# 👋 Hey!

+I'm a student at Columbia studying Applied Math and Computer Science.
+Interested in early stage startups!

 # 🗓️ What I'm Working On:

 - **Govo** - Building the world's first consumer-facing taste inference engine (Swift + Node + Firebase).